-In accordance with the federal Drug-Free Schools and Communities Act of 1989, the University's policies prohibit the unlawful possession, use or distribution of alcohol by Brown University students, faculty and staff.
-All members of the Brown University community are expected to fulfill their obligations and responsibilities pursuant to institutional policy and federal, state and local laws and regulations.
+In accordance with the federal Drug-Free Schools and Communities Act of 1989, the University's policies prohibit the unlawful possession, use or distribution of alcohol by Brown University students, faculty and staff on its property or as part of any of its activities.
+Students, faculty and staff are expected to fulfill their obligations and responsibilities pursuant to institutional policy and federal, state and local laws and regulations.